gve-sw/GVE_DevNet_Webex_Board_Companion_Mode_Alternative_Macro/README.md

 # GVE DevNet Webex Board Companion Mode Alternative Macro
 Macro to emulate companion mode for a Webex Board optionally working in conjunction with another Webex Device (i.e. Room Kit Plus) in the same room when wanting to join both devices to a meeting using VIMT (CVI Cloud Gateway) so that the Board joins only to show content for the meeting and also be used as a whiteboard.
+This Macro also emulates companion mode on the Webex Board Pro series devices where the official "Companion Mode" feature is not supported as you can see in this [Webex Help Center article](https://help.webex.com/en-us/article/fd1jm/Companion-mode-for-Board-and-Room-Series-devices).

 ## Contacts
 * Gerardo Chaves (gchaves@cisco.com)